JHL-HUST/SVRE/README.md

 ## Stochastic Variance Reduced Ensemble (SVRE)
 This repository contains code to reproduce results from the paper:
-**Stochastic Variance Reduced Ensemble Adversarial Attack for Boosting the Adversarial Transferability**(CVPR2022) We provide an example of the SVRE method, and the complete experimental code and data will be released soon.
+**Stochastic Variance Reduced Ensemble Adversarial Attack for Boosting the Adversarial Transferability**(CVPR2022).
+We provide an example of the SVRE method, and the complete experimental code and data will be released soon.

 ## Datesets And models
-To run the code, you should download pretrained models and the data.
+To run the code, you should download pre-trained models and the data.

 Please place [pre-trained models](https://drive.google.com/drive/folders/10cFNVEhLpCatwECA6SPB-2g0q5zZyfaw) under the models/ directory.